sotoseattle/cf_wiki_qa/README.md

 These contributors are shown as links that direct to a page where we can see the list of Questions they contributed to.

 This functionality is considered private and unauthenticated users cannot view access it.

+### Installation

+clone, bundle, migrate, seed, & run

+### Technologies

+- Rails 4.1.6
+- MySQL databse
+- No BDD tests to rely upon
+- No JavaScript to make your experience nicer
+- Minimal CSS so you can get depressed

+### Author

+Javier Soto